 It enables you to create a business bank account.

-Then, you can start thinking about business credit.
+Then, once you’ve got your new business set up, you can start thinking about business credit.

 Once you have your business 100% set up, you’re fully ready to explore options for funding, including business lines of credit.
 And the most important part of this process is doing your due diligence and finding the card and creditor that’s perfect for you.